oktadev/okta-blog/_source/_posts/2022-03-22-thymeleaf-security.md

 In the test class above, the first test `testPostQuiz_noCSRFToken()` verifies the quiz cannot be submitted without the CSRF token, even if the user did sign in.
 In the second test `testPostQuiz()`, the CSRF token is added to the mock request with `mutateWith(csrf())`, so the expected response status is HTTP 200 OK.
 The third test `testGetQuiz_noAuth()` verifies a request of the quiz will be redirected (to the Okta sign-in form) if the user is not authenticated.
 And the last test `testGetQuiz()` verifies the quiz can be accessed if the user has been authenticated with an OIDC login.

 As `quiz` is not a standard scope or a scope defined in Okta, you have to define it for the default authorization server before running the application.
-Sign in to the Okta dashboard, and in the left menu, go to **Security > API**, the choose the **default** authorization server.
+Sign in to the Okta Admin Console, and in the left menu, go to **Security > API**, the choose the **default** authorization server.
 In the **Scopes** tab, click **Add Scope**.
 Set the scope name as `quiz` and add a description, leave all the remaining fields with default values and click on **Create**.
 Now the `quiz` scope can be required during the OIDC login.

 {% img blog/thymeleaf-security/add-scope.png alt:"Add Scope Page" width:"700" %}{: .center-image }

 Run the application without adding the `quiz` scope to the `application.yml` file, sign in, and you should not see the quiz link yet.
 If you make a GET request with the browser to `http://localhost:8080/quiz`, the response will be 403 Forbidden.